UK grocery inflation continues downward trajectory -Kantar

 "That will be good news for many households although, of course, the rate is still incredibly high," Fraser McKevitt, head of retail and consumer insight at Kantar said.

-Prices are rising fastest in markets such as eggs, cooking sauces and frozen potato products.
+Prices are rising fastest in foods such as eggs, cooking sauces and frozen potato products.

 The Conservative government's key pledge to halve inflation in 2023 ahead of a probable election in 2024 has been undermined by stubbornly high food inflation.